printf (string format, ...)

 - For opening a nonmodal message box with the msg function, add a

 "#" at the begin of the text (msg("#...",...);).
 A nonmodal message box has an [Ok] and a [Cancel] button and does not wait for the user to click a button; the script just continues.
 When the user later clicks [Ok], the

 AFFIRMED flag is set (see example).
 An empty message (msg("#");) lets the nonmodal box disappear.

 - For refreshing the GUI so that printed messages are updated in the window, use the

-- For mere debugging purposes, the watch function is often more convenient than the
+- For debugging purposes, the watch function is often more convenient than the

-printf function since it allows breakpoints and needs no format string..
+printf function.
+It allows breakpoints, needs no format string,

 // printf example